-The third part includes a couple poems by the legendary rapper, Tupac Shakur (who was a fascinating human being despite how the media portrayed him), as well as poet Langston Hughes.
+The third part includes a couple poems by the iconic rapper, Tupac Shakur, as well as poet Langston Hughes.
 These poems can be used to identify literary elements and/or compare and contrast the poems.
 Students can go over the similarities and differences between the poems as well as rap music.

 A book that I highly recommend is Tupac Shakur’s The Rose that Grew from Concrete.
 Not only does it have some awesome poems, but it also includes scans of the actual poems with Tupac’s handwriting and doodles.
 The students really loved seeing it.
 I give a copy out as a prize for participation when I present my lesson.